yair232/status-page/final-project-terraform/Jenkins/README.md

 ## Directory Structure
 final-project-terraform/ - Contains all the Terraform configuration files and modules.
-Jenkinsfile - The pipeline definition used by Jenkins.
+Jenkins/Jenkinsfile - The pipeline definition used by Jenkins.

 ## Step 1: Set Up Jenkins
 ### 1. Install & Setup Jenkins EC2 Instance: